If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Mii Maker Flash

-In the Korean version, subsection buttons that have not yet been pressed continuously flash a bright blue in the Mii Maker portion of character creation, to help players see what they have and haven't altered yet.
+In the Korean and European versions, subsection buttons that have not yet been pressed continuously flash a bright blue in the Mii Maker portion of character creation, to help players see what they have and haven't altered yet.
 The head subsection never flashes blue, as it is the default section the player starts in.

 KOR Mii Maker Flash.JPG